-Less than six weeks to go!
-Your training should almost be in full swing and if you don’t yet have all of your compulsory kit items you will hopefully have a shopping / begborrowsteal list of the stuff you still need.
-Before you know it you’ll be on your way to the magnificent Drakensberg for a weekend of tough, spectacular and altogether unforgettable trail running in Africa’s most formidable mountains 😀
+6 WEEKS TO GO!
+Your training should be in full swing and if you don’t yet have all of your compulsory kit items you will hopefully have a shopping / begborrowsteal list of the stuff you still need.
+Before you know it you’ll be on your way to the magnificent Drakensberg for a weekend of tough, spectacular and altogether unforgettable trail running in Africa’s most formidable mountains!

 If you have entered online but not yet paid please be aware that your entry is not yet confirmed.
 To complete entries please just go into your entry online (the same way you entered in the first place using your ID number) and follow the Proceed to Payment instructions.

-At this point there are still limited entries available for both Challenge and Extreme races, but once entries are closed all unpaid entries fall away.
+At this point we are balancing our capacity with the covid restrictions, and there are still entries available for both Challenge and Extreme races.
+Once entries are closed all unpaid entries fall away.

 2. Compulsory & Recommended Equipment

-Headphones: We have been fairly lenient with this in the past but in line with IAAF rules and most of the big international trail events we are making it clear that the wearing of headphones at any point on the Runtheberg course is not permitted for safety reasons.
-Anybody seen by any race official to be using headphones on the course will be warned, and repeat offendors may be disqualified.
+Headphones: We have been fairly lenient with this in the past but in line with World Athletics rules and most of the big international trail events we are making it clear that the wearing of headphones at any point on the Runtheberg course is not permitted for safety reasons.
+Anybody seen by any race official to be using headphones on the course will be warned, and repeat offenders may be disqualified.

 Most of you know this already but here is a reminder – together with some of the local running community leaders we will be collecting running shoes for the benefit of the development runners in the region.
 We all know how those old running shoes pile up in our cupboards, and these guys really do make good use of them.
 Please start putting those shoes aside now – trail shoes, road runners, cross-trainers, the lot – and don’t forget to bring them down with you on race weekend.
 We have also received many requests about old running clothing – the answer is easy, if you have any old running kit in any kind of reasonable form, bring it down!
 It will also get a new lease on life and be very appreciated by the runners down here.